Commercial Vehicle

 If the buyer or the seller has an unpaid fine for an offence under the Highway Safety Code or under a municipal traffic or parking bylaw.

-The Bureau des infractions et amendes and the municipal courts are responsible for collecting fines.
+The Bureau des infractions et amendes and municipal courts are responsible for collecting fines.
 You cannot pay a fine at an SAAQ service outlet.

-It cannot be put back into operation until it has undergone a mechanical inspection carried out by a certified business and a mechanical inspection certificate has been issued confirming that the vehicle meets the applicable standards.
+It cannot be put back into operation until it has undergone a mechanical inspection carried out by a road vehicle inspection agent authorized by the SAAQ and a mechanical inspection certificate has been issued confirming that the vehicle meets the applicable standards.

 Registration at the dealership is carried out when the vehicle is delivered to the buyer.

-If the dealer uses the SAAQclic-Commerçants service, registration can be carried out on site.
+If the dealer uses the SAAQclic-Commerçants service , registration can be carried out on site.
 This saves time, since you do not have to come to one of our service outlets.

 If the dealer does not use this service, the buyer is given a temporary registration certificate which will provide enough time to come to a service outlet to register the vehicle.